re-ovo/wgpu-path-tracing/README.md

 It uses the `@loaders.gl/gltf` library to load the GLTF file and preprocess the data to extract the scene's information.

 All the data will be uploaded to the GPU at once.

+### BVH Construction

+The `bvh.ts` file contains the core logic for constructing the BVH.

+It uses SAH (Surface Area Heuristic) to find the best split point for the BVH.

 ### Rendering